TradingBotX/market-making-bot/README.md

 2. **Configure Environment Variables:**
     Please ensure to update the `.env` files situated in both the client and server directories.
 To assist you in this process, you can refer to the provided `.env.example` files.
 Insert the required values that are pertinent to your environment.
 Please be aware that we have also made modifications to the server `.env.example` file to meet the requisites for Docker images.

+    To restrict site access to only the local environment, utilize `localhost:port` in the `.env` files for both the client and server components, where `port` refers to the specific port numbers you're using.
+If your intention is to access the site remotely, replace `localhost:port` with `your_ip:port` in both `.env` files, again using the appropriate IP address and port number.
+Once you've configured these settings, proceed to initiate the applications.
+This will guarantee smooth operation, whether you're accessing the applications locally or remotely.

 3. Navigate to the directory containing the `docker-compose.yml` file.